mozillach/gh-projects-content-queue/README.md

  - `-`

 ###### timezone
-Integer offset from UTC of the machine the tool is running on.
+Integer offset from UTC of the machine the tool is running on in hours.

 #### Example
 See [config.default.json](./config.default.json)